tomascupr/recsys-lite/docs/vector_service.md

 2. **Models with factor matrices**: These models store user and item factors as matrices and provide access through `get_user_factors` and `get_item_factors` methods.

-3. **Fallback to random vectors**: If neither of the above is available, the service falls back to generating random vectors of the appropriate size.
+3. **Optional fallback**: In modern configurations the service raises a `VectorRetrievalError` when vectors are unavailable; an opt-in `allow_random_fallback=True` flag preserves the legacy random-vector behaviour when strictly required.

 ## Usage